stadawi12/nPlan/README.md

 Once you have installed all the necessary torch packages, run `$ pip install -r requirements.txt`.
 You should now have all the requirements installed.
+TIP: if you have torch version 1.10.2+cu102 like me then set `$ TORCH=1.10.0` in your console and `$ CUDA=cu102` and then just copy and paste the instructions in the installation guide.

 5) Once all the requirements are installed, go to the `tests` directory using `$ cd tests` and run the `Makefile` by writing